ClimBin/SFIR/README.md

 ## 3. Results

 We have provided the pre-trained models and results for the various restoration tasks discussed in the paper.
-You can access them through the following link: [xxx link](#).
+You can access them through the following link: [click_me](https://drive.google.com/drive/folders/1oncEBISMVSOCsW6eAGriL6tzeJcqFboD?usp=drive_link).

 Feel free to download the pre-trained models and directly test them, or refer to the results for further insights.